Snowscape – Ski Holidays to Austria

 For weekends and short stays, the best flight options for Salzburg and Innsbruck are from London-based airports.
 However, for maximum skiing time and late flights home on your last day, Munich often works better.
 Munich is the best option for weekends from Manchester and Birmingham airports.

-If you wish to book your own flights and are concerned our hotel accommodation will book out, we can simply option the accommodation for you whilst you book flights.
-We’ll then note your flight details and confirm the Hotel option on receipt of your deposit.
+If you wish to book your own flights, we can hold your accommodation pending flight booking.
+We’ll then note your flight details and confirm the Hotel booking on receipt of your deposit.

-There is no daily set pick-up time as we operate our airport transfers around your flight times.
-We offer either shuttle or private small group minibus taxi or coach transfers that ensure waiting time is kept to a minimum.
+We operate a private door-to-door service or a shared shuttle service both of which we book around your flight times.
 Shuttle services may require making your way to a central meeting point.
-All private transfers will be met and are a direct door-to-door service.
-We ensure you are transferred back to the airport in good time for your return flight and our Resort Manager will text you your pick-up time around 24 hours before travel.
+We ensure you are transferred back to the airport in good time for your return flight and you’ll receive a text with your pick-up time around 24 hours before travel.
+Airport transfer arrangements are detailed on our travel App.

-We also organise private instruction and off-piste guiding.
+We can pre-book ski school as well as private instruction and off-piste guiding.

 We can also organise private lessons and guides – on and off-piste.
 Typically, this would be for a 2-hour or full day session.
 There is a cost for the private instructor / guide plus a nominal amount for each additional person.
 For small groups, the cost per person offers great value.